 What Are Sealed Products?

-Sealed Pokémon Trading Card Game products come in a number of forms including booster packs, booster boxes, smaller sealed collections, tins, and blister packs.
+Sealed Pokémon Trading Card Game products come in a number of forms, including booster packs, booster boxes, smaller sealed collections, tins, and blister packs.
 These sealed products are the primary vessels by which collectors obtain new Pokémon cards directly from the manufacturer.

-Booster packs will contain ten to eleven random cards from a particular set or collection of 100–200 potential cards that you could receive from a booster pack labeled with the corresponding set name.
+Booster packs will contain ten to eleven random cards from a particular set or a collection of 100–200 potential cards that you could receive from a booster pack labeled with the corresponding set name.

 With large swings in the Pokémon trading card market since 2019, there has been a ton of revived interest in the property and plenty of money flooding the space.
 A 2021 eBay report even showed a 500% increase in the valuation of the platform's Pokémon marketplace over 2019–2020.

 For those interested in investing in the Pokémon Trading Card Game, these sealed products offer lower-risk options to gain some exposure to sought-after cards at relatively low prices and have historically shown impressive growth in value as the game continues to attract new players and produce more cards.

 Below, I've compiled a few reasons why investing in sealed products are a great and often overlooked aspect of Pokémon Trading Card Game investing and why investors may want to consider adding these collectible assets to their portfolio.